Enable push notifications in a native iOS app

 On the simulator

 You can test basic push delivery in the simulator using .apns payload files.
-Drag an .apns file onto the running simulator to send a test notification.
+Create them in any text editor and drag them onto the running simulator to send a test notification.
+We keep ours in a TestPayloads/ folder inside the Xcode project.

 A basic test payload: